JaMo42/wwpw/README.md

 - `Parent` - The parent window
 - `Style` - The window style
 - `Menu` - The menu to use
-- `ExStyle` - Extra style information
+- `ExStyle` - The extended window style